 The Friends then took to the streets with an initiative creating a seven-acre preservation zone, administered by a Market Historical Commission with broad powers for preserving not only the Market's physical structure but also its social and economic character.
 In three weeks, they collected 25,000 signatures to qualify the initiative for the November 2, 1971, ballot.

 Mayor Wes Uhlman and the city council offered an alternative for a smaller historic district and weaker enforcement, and this gained the support of some prominent Market merchants, such as deli owner Pete De Laurenti, who feared that the Market would stagnate without federal aid.
 The campaign became a war between competing Market saviors, but the voters sided with the Friends by 76,369 to 53,264.

 A Fractious and Lively Peace

 The job of satisfying the Market's competing interests while rehabilitating it in accordance with the soaring rhetoric of Steinbrueck and his allies fell in 1974 to supervising architect George Bartholick.
 The preservation and improvement effort has since cost millions in public funds and private investment, and it will never really be finished.
-Today, in the late 1990s, the Market attracts visitors and locals alike with its historic feel and yeasty mix of farmers, merchants, craftspeople, and restaurateurs.
+More than a century after its original planking, the Market attracts visitors and locals alike with its historic feel and yeasty mix of farmers, merchants, craftspeople, and restaurateurs.
 It continues to serve as a gateway for immigrants like the Hmong flower growers from Laos who arrived during and after the Vietnam war.

-And, for all the heartache and heat generated since 1971, the results are remarkably faithful to the vision expressed by Mark Tobey nearly four decades ago.
-The Pike Place Market is "still active, still varied, exciting and terribly important in the welter of overindustrialization."
+And, for all the heartache and heat generated since 1971, the results are remarkably faithful to the vision expressed by Mark Tobey in the mid-twentieth century.
+The Pike Place Market is "still active, still varied, exciting and terribly important in the welter of overindustrialization" (Crowley, 85).